 If suddenly those metrics are wildly different, they may need to spend some time to understand what’s going on in their network.

 A network assessment, from initial consultation to final report, typically takes about two weeks.

 Keys and Wittrock were relieved to find out that KeyMedia’s network was secure.
 No troubling issues were found.

 “The report was great.
 There were no surprises,” Keys says.

 Cybersecurity is an area in which KeyMedia will not cut corners, she says.
 For the sake of client information, security equipment and practices must be top-notch.

 Now, Keys and her staff can go forward with peace of mind and assure clients that their information is secure.

 The assessment also reaffirmed Keys’ belief in SDN as a company that wants to help its partners succeed without selling them unnecessary products or services.

 “It was a fantastic experience for us,” she says.

-SDN is currently providing Cyber Threat Assessments, or CTA Reports to businesses within 100 miles of Sioux Falls at no cost.
-Just use the button below to request one.
+SDN is currently providing Cyber Threat Assessments to businesses at no cost.
+Use the button above to request one.